bebleo/smtpdfix/README.md

 ### Not as a fixture

-> Currently available only in the unreleased version.

 In some situations it may be desirable to not use the fixture which is initialized before entering the test.
 This can be accomplished by using the `SMTPDFix` class.

 ```python